suanno/stage2/applications/phd lyon/backup slides/multiple-scale expansion.md

-I explain what i mean by multiscale expansion in my problem.
+So, what I mean by multiple scale expansion?

-The solution of the equation is a function of x and t.
-But as in principle different phenomenas occurr at different time-scales (some are faster than others), so we define **new time variables** to describe each phenomena, where $\epsilon$ is a small parameter.
+We look for a solution of the equation that is a function of x and t.
+But as in principle different phenomenas occurr at different time-scales (some are faster than others), we define **new time variables** to describe each phenomena, where $\epsilon$ is a small parameter.
 Then, we look for solution that are function not only of x and t, but of all those new variables and we expand in powers of $\epsilon$.
 By equating each order, we find new equations to solve to get the terms of the expansion.

 ### What is $\epsilon$